isyuricunha/Auto-Github-Follow-and-Unfollow/readme.md

 This extension/script works on any browser based on Chromium and Mozilla Firefox.

-Chromium based like a Google Chrome, Microsoft Edge, Brave.
+Chromium based like a Google Chrome, Microsoft Edge, Brave, Opera and a lot more.